 Ryan Francis (MM ’05, DMA ’10, composition) was commissioned by the Augustine Foundation to write a guitar concerto for Mattias Jacobsson (Graduate Diploma ’08, guitar).
 The piece will be premiered by the Pittsburgh (Pa.)
 New Music Ensemble on July 25 and 26.

-Richard Masters (MM ’07, collaborative piano), who joined the faculty of the School of Performing Arts at Virginia Tech in the fall, was appointed as a diversity fellow for the College of Liberal Arts and Human Sciences in December.
+Richard Masters (MM ’07, collaborative piano), who will join the faculty of the School of Performing Arts at Virginia Tech in the fall, will also be a diversity fellow for the College of Liberal Arts and Human Sciences.
 Masters will chair the college’s diversity committee for two years and represent the college in promoting diversity and inclusion.

 In September, Jacob Nissly (MM ’07, percussion) began as principal percussionist for the San Francisco Symphony.
 Nissly was previously the principal percussionist of the Cleveland Orchestra.